 Tulane offers both merit and need-based aid programs.
 All admitted students are considered for merit-based scholarships, and the review process is need-blind.
 Several need-based aid awards and programs are also available through our Office of Financial Aid.

-Merit-based Scholarships: All freshmen applicants are considered for partial merit scholarships ranging from $7,500 to $27,000 per year.
-Additionally, there are two merit scholarships that require supplemental materials and have special application procedures: the Deans' Honors Scholarship and the Community Service Scholarship.
+Merit-based Scholarships: All freshmen applicants are considered for partial merit scholarships ranging from $10,000 to $30,000 per year.
+Additionally, there are four merit scholarships that require supplemental materials and have special application procedures: the Deans' Honors Scholarship, The Paul Tulane Award, The Stamps-Tulane Scholarship and The Community Service Scholarship.

-Need-based Financial Aid: Tulane's Office of Financial Aid, together with the Federal Government, determines an applicant's financial need and awards aid to meet that need.
+Need-based Financial Aid: Numerous need-based awards, including a no-loan program for middle income families, are also available through our Financial Aid Office.
+Tulane's Office of Financial Aid, together with the Federal Government, determines an applicant's financial need and awards aid to meet that need.
 Tulane requires that both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile forms are submitted for students seeking need-based aid.

 Below is a list of the Scholarships and Grants that Tulane awards: